 A criminal case needs to be proved beyond reasonable doubt, and a civil case is judged on the balance of probability.
 You can also pursue the case civilly, in addition to a criminal case.
 A criminal case is taken up by the state prosecution authority, whereas you will need to pursue the civil case yourself.

 If you are pursuing a civil claim against the person who assaulted you, you will need to decide in advance how much you are looking to claim from the person.
 This could include the costs of your medical attention and loss of earnings immediately after the assault and in the long term.
 Also, consider the long-term emotional effect of the event, and the fact that you might need psychiatric and or psychological intervention and care.

 When you discuss your claim with your lawyer, you need to factor in the hidden costs of claims, which include lawyers’ fees and expenses.
 In some cases, lawyers will take your case on a no-win, no-pay basis, but they will take a significant portion of any payout you win.

 Otherwise, their fees must be budgeted for as you consider your claim.

 If you are at fault

-If there were witnesses to the assault, they may be called upon to testify in favour of your claim or refute your evidence.
+If there were witnesses to the assault, they may be called upon to testify in favour of your criminal injury claim or refute your evidence.
 You should also be prepared for a court appearance where your version of the event might be challenged.
-In some cases, your assaulter may chose to settle out of court and a lengthy case can be avoided.
+In some cases, your assaulter may choose to settle out of court and a lengthy case can be avoided.